Izin/halo-pc-2k19/README.md

 ## Configure

+Let's configure the mod!

 ### Shortcut

 Find of create a shortcut for Halo.
-Then open its `Properties` Window.
-On `Target` field, you should see something like this:
+Then open its `Properties window`.
+Following the word `Target`, you should see something like this:
 ```
 C:\Program Files\Halo\halo.exe
 ```
-You will now replace this line by something like this:
+Replace it by this one (adapt it to your needs)
 ```
 C:\Program Files\Halo\halo.exe -novideo -vidmode 1920,1080,60 -use21
 ```
- - `-novideo` disables intro video when the game is launched.
-You decide
+ - `-novideo` disables intro video when the game is launched [Not necessary]
  - `-vidmode 1920,1080,60` lets you determine resolution and refresh rate
- - `-use21` forces Halo to launch using the latest shader version supported: 2.1
+ - `-use21` forces Halo to launch using the latest supported version of shaders, the 2.1
- - `-console` will enable the IN GAME console
+ - `-console` will enable the the IN GAME console [Not necessary]

 ### Ambient sound